abhishek-pradhan/abhishek-pradhan.github.io/_posts/2022-01-01-host-blog-on-github-pages .md

 - For now, all I did was update _config.yml file with my details

-- After that, ensure to goto Settings -> Pages -> Build and Deployment -> Source = GitHub Actions & clicked Configure button which created jekyll.yml file having CI/CD details.
+- After that, ensure to goto Settings -> Pages -> Build and Deployment -> Source = GitHub Actions &amp; clicked Configure button which created jekyll.yml file having CI/CD details.
 Commit this file to the repo.
-This file is used by GitHub Actions to build & deploy the site.
+This file is used by GitHub Actions to build &amp; deploy the site.

 - Once deploy is successful, navigate to blog.abhishekpradhan.com
 ### GitHub Pages Actions